 - It is for those who can read.
 At the time when Stenay was called SATORNCUM.
 It was enough to see the S.R.N.P.R.13 to recognize and see at a single glance the name of the city and the theme of the cube.
 SATOR passed to SATORNACUM, to SATORNAY, then to STENAY.
 Tracing the SATOR is to become the Messenger of Stenay.

-As for the devil, it must refer to the etymology of SATANACUM, domaine of Satan, where the name passes to Satenay and then STENAY.
+As for the devil it must refer to the etymology of SATANACUM, domaine of Satan, where the name passes to Satenay and then STENAY.
 In fact SATORNACUM is to SATANACUM as Saturn is to SATAN.
-Perhaps on the opposite side of the cube, was the head of Devil?
-[Editors note; This is a very strange comment for Cherisey to write.
+Perhaps on the opposite side of the cube was the head of Devil?
+[Rhedesium Editors note; This is a very strange comment for Cherisey to write.
 He knows full well that this head - has variously been concluded to represent Jesus Christ [according to Boudet?], or the head of Dagobert II [according to Cherisey].

 - The skull of Saint Dagobert whose photograph appears on the cover of your previous book, a fragment [of it] was recently returned to STENAY after a millennium of absence.
-The skull of his son SIGEBERT IV, from Rennes-le-Château is today in Challabre, in the cabinet of doctor Malacan which is appropriate and where Gérard de Sède had the opportunity to photograph it.
-According to examinations by anatomists, these two skulls are of the same type, and enjoy a similar ritual incision.
-The father was murdered by the Arphays fountain; and the son killed by a fall from his horse in the vicinity of the source du Pontet14.
+The skull of his son SIGEBERT IV, from Rennes-le-Château is today in Chalabre, in the cabinet of Doctor Malacan which is appropriate and where Gérard de Sède had the opportunity to photograph it.
+According to examinations by anatomists, these two skulls are of the same type and enjoy a similar ritual incision.
+The father was murdered by the Arphays fountain and the son killed by a fall from his horse in the vicinity of the source du Pontet14.
 We cannot better impose to the public the idea of a common origin.

 - Or else where the treasure is ...